FxMorin/FabricatedChatReports/README.md

 This mod allows you to remove context from reports in order to bring the victim *out of context*, getting them banned for having said nothing bad.

+*The public version of the mod does not contain the 3 other vulnerabilities of the chat report system, as that may cause more chaos than im willing to take the blame for xD*

 **Example:** *All messages start with a checkmark*
 ![KKK](https://github.com/fxmorin/FabricatedChatReports/blob/master/images/kkk.png)
 ![loves hypixel](https://github.com/fxmorin/FabricatedChatReports/blob/master/images/lovesHypixel.png)